Fuad Šašivarević

 Fuad Šašivarević (born 14 August 1968) is a Bosnian former professional footballer.

 Club career

 Šašivarević started his career in 1988, in the Yugoslav First League club Borac Banja Luka, where he played until 1992.
 Then he moved to the Croatian club HNK Rijeka from the coastal Adriatic Sea town with same name.
 In 1994, he moved to Croatia Zagreb (provisory name of Dinamo Zagreb in that period), but stayed there only six months.
 After playing in Segesta Sisak and NK Zagreb, he moved to Germany in 1998, where he played one season in the 2.
 Bundesliga club KFC Uerdingen 05, the former Bayer Uerdingen.
-Before his retirement, he played in his home-country clubs Jedinstvo Bihać and, the famous, FK Sarajevo.
+Before his retirement, he played in his home-country clubs Jedinstvo Bihać and, the FK Sarajevo.

 International career

 He was part of the Bosnia and Herzegovina national team squad in 1996 in the 1998 FIFA World Cup qualification, but only managed to make one appearance when he came on as a second half substitute for Admir Smajić in a September 1996 qualifier away against Greece.